iann0036/tf-cfn-provider/docs/providers/azurerm/ServiceFabricCluster.md

 ## Properties

+`Name` - (Required) The name of the Service Fabric Cluster.
+Changing this forces a new resource to be created.

 `ResourceGroupName` - (Required) The name of the Resource Group in which the Service Fabric Cluster exists.
 Changing this forces a new resource to be created.

 `Location` - (Required) Specifies the Azure Region where the Service Fabric Cluster should exist.
 Changing this forces a new resource to be created.